 • long breaks between meals;

-• transferred operations on the organs of the digestive tract;
+• previous operations on the digestive tract;

 • intestinal infections, adhesions.

-• hormonal disorders, chronic course of endocrine pathologies;
+• hormonal disorders, chronic course endocrine pathologies;

 • extrahepatic location of the gallbladder;

-Types of deformities of the gallbladder
+Types of gallbladder deformities

 Symptoms

-The main symptoms of deformation of the gallbladder:
+The main symptoms of gallbladder deformation:

 • nausea, which usually occurs in the first hours after eating;